vrtql/websockets/README.md

 - Written in C for maximum portability
 - Runs on all major operating systems
-- OpenSSL support built in (auto-detecting via URL and explicitly)
+- OpenSSL support built in
 - Thread safe
-- Liberal license allowing it to be used in closed-source applications
+- Liberal license allowing use in closed-source applications
 - Simple, intuitive API.
-- Handles complicated tasks like socket-upgrade on connection, PING requests, proper shutdown, frame formatting and generation, message sending and receiving.
+- Handles complicated tasks like socket-upgrade on connection, PING requests, proper shutdown, frame formatting/masking, message sending and receiving.
 - Well tested with extensive unit tests
-- Well documented
+- Well documented (well, soon to be)
-- Provides a higher-level API for messaging
+- Provides a high-level API for messaging applications supporing both JSON and MessagePack serialization formats within same connection.
-- Include native Ruby C extension wraping entire API with RDoc documentaiton.
+- Includes native Ruby C extension with RDoc documentaiton.
-- Provides optional higher level messaging protocol for AMQP like messaging applications supporing both JSON and MessagePack serialization formats.

 ## Installation

-In order to build to code, you need CMake version 3.0 or higher on your system.
+In order to build the code you need CMake version 3.0 or higher on your system.

 ### C Library